Chirostenotes: History of discovery

 Chirostenotes has a confusing history of discovery and naming.
 The first fossils of Chirostenotes, a pair of hands, were in 1914 found by George Fryer Sternberg near Little Sandhill Creek in the Campanian Dinosaur Park Formation of Canada, which has yielded the most dinosaurs of any Canadian formation.
 The specimens were studied by Lawrence Morris Lambe who, however, died before being able to formally name them.
 In 1924, Charles Whitney Gilmore adopted the name he found in Lambe's notes and described and named the type species Chirostenotes pergracilis.
 The generic name is derived from Greek cheir, "hand", and stenotes, "narrowness".
 The specific name means "throughout", per~, "gracile", gracilis, in Latin.
-The holotype is NMC 2367, the pair of hands.
-Another fossil connected to Chirostenotes is specimen CMN 8776, a set of jaws with strange teeth, which were originally referred by Gilmore to Chirostenotes pergracilis.
-Now that it is known that Chirostenotes was a toothless oviraptorosaur, the jaws have been renamed Richardoestesia and are from an otherwise unknown dinosaur, likely a dromaeosaurid.
+The holotype is CMN 2367, the pair of hands.

+Gilmore tentatively referred another specimen, CMN 343, to Chirostenotes pergracilis.
+CMN 343 is a set of jaws with strange teeth found several miles away from the holotype.
+Much later in the 1980s, it was known that Chirostenotes was a toothless oviraptorosaur, and the jaws were designated the holotype specimen of Richardoestesia gilmorei and are from an otherwise poorly known dinosaur, possibly a dromaeosaurid.